 Fibulae or brooches were originally used in Ancient Greece and in the Roman Empire for fastening garments, such as cloaks or togae.
 The fibula designs developed into a variety of shapes, but all were based on the safety-pin principle.
 The Aucissa fibula is a design which started being popular around the 1st Century BC.
 It features a high semi-circular arched bow, extending into a short foot, and hinged pins held in a narrow tube.
 Many recovered Aucissa fibulae have the word “AVCISSA” incised to the head, thought to be the name of a workshop where many were produced; others feature an incised linear or zig-zag motif.

-A fine selection of Ancient Roman Bronze Bow Aucissa Brooches, each composed of a flat, hemispherical, high bow, intact pin, foot and catch plate.
+A fine Ancient Roman Bronze Bow Aucissa Brooch, composed of a flat, hemispherical, high bow, intact pin, foot and catch plate.
 It is likely, this model was worn by members of the Roman army, used to fasten garments.